DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 An interface between an operating system and application software that specifies how the two should communicate with each other.

 #####Application or app
-A software program for mobile or desktop operating systems.
+A software program, or integrated collection or programs, for mobile or desktop operating systems.
 Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

 #####App store
 An online store where mobile applications may be bought or obtained for free.
 Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.